 - Add the okra and continue to stir fry until the liquid has reduced and thickened.
 Once thickened, remove from the heat.

 - Divide the soba noodles onto serving plates and top with the miso meat sauce.
-Place the sliced tomato on the side and top with finely chopped green onion(s).
+Place the sliced tomato on the side and top with finely chopped green onions.

-- Drizzle with sesame oil and enjoy!
+- Drizzle with toasted sesame oil and enjoy!